 Departments considering hiring a non-U.S citizen for any position should contact the International Students and Scholars Office, the Office of Tax Compliance, and Human Resources for information before making a job offer.
 If you have any questions concerning visa types, work eligibility, limits on hours, etc, please contact the International Students and Scholars Services (ISSS.)

-The Human Resources Department will issue an International Student/Employee Notification Sheet (pink/white/yellow triplicate form) that must be completed by the new employee.
-The white copy of this form is then submitted to the Office of Tax Compliance so that a record can be created in the Glacier™ system.
+The Human Resources Department will issue an International Student/Employee Notification Sheet that the new employee must complete.
+Human Resources will then forward a copy to the Office of Tax Compliance so that they can create a record in the Glacier™ system.

 Scholarships & Fellowships

 Generally, tuition scholarships are not taxable to any student, provided the amount does not exceed tuition, required fees and books.